Auto Transcript

 John says, “Do not love the world.”
 But he does not say do not have the things of the world.

-Well, I have some of the things of the world.
+Well, you may have some of the things of the world.
 We all have some of the things of the world.

 How can I tell if I love them?
-Well, this is the question you ought to ask yourselves.
+This is the question you ought to ask yourselves.

-You have now made this thing a idol in your heart and you have pushed God off the throne and put this thing in its place.
+You have now made this thing an idol in your heart and you have pushed God off the throne and put this thing in its place.

-Look back at chapter 15 at chapter 2 verse1 15.
-If anyone loves the world, the love of the father is not in him.
+Look back at 1 John 2:15.
+If anyone loves the world, the love of the Father is not in him.

 This is talking about your devotion, not your salvation.